 The Transitions to Community Living Initiative (TCLI) gives eligible adults living with serious mental illness the opportunity to choose where they live and work.

-The initiative connects people to wraparound mental health care and other services and supports that help them maintain a home in their own name, instead of living in a facility.
-Participants develop person-centered plans and are linked to mental and physical healthcare providers in the community to support whole-person care.
+TCLI connects people to mental and physical healthcare services and supports that help them maintain a home in their own name, instead of living in a facility.
+Participants are linked to local behavioral healthcare providers in their community to support whole-person care.
 The program assists participants in learning everyday skills, taking part in community activities and sharing their lives with family, friends and neighbors.
-TCLI also helps individuals identify their interests and refers them to supported employment services. +++
+TCLI also helps people identify their interests and connects them to supported employment services.